rsdoiel/antenna/going_electric.md

 ---

-## Older Ford F-150 Lightning EVs Get DC Fast Charging Boost Through OTA Update
+## Ford Just Improved The F-150 Lightning's Charging Time With A Software Update

 date: 2025-03-06, from: Inside EVs News